lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say_checklist.md

 - [ ] Confirm who will "drive" today [Recommend the Team Lead]

-### 1. Use Internet Explorer to navigate to mtl.how/data.*
+### 1. On any browser, navigate to mtl.how/data.*
 - [ ] Explain the Business Intelligence Service Line (or BISL) -- VA’s corporate data warehouse site.
-	- log in with VA email and PIV passcode.
+	- You must have your PIV engaged to access the site.
 - *Reminder:* BISL site contains Protected Health Information (PHI) - access is according to the permissions that are set up on your PIV.
 - We'll show you how files you pull from here will be saved back to the secure site, so that you can protect patient PHI just as you do in all your work.
 - [ ] Select your VISN **______________**.
 - [ ] On the next page, select your team's facility **______________**.
-    - A web version of Excel will open on your screen, showing charts from your facility's data.
+    - To open the file, do not click directly on the file name.
+    - Instead, click on the 3 dots "..." next to the file, click "Edit", and click "Open in Excel".
+    - By having the file open on your desktop, you will have smoother and better experience with the Facility as it is a large file.
+    - Note: It may take some time to open and close the file since it contains 2 years worth of the facility's data.

 ### 2. The Facility file is designed so see trends for the last two years relevant to your team vision of **__________________________**.
 Let's explore the information available in the BISL sharepoint Facility file:
-- [ ] Review two sets scroll bars on the right.
-The outer one allows the user to scroll up and down the page, where the inner scroll bar scrolls within the graphs on the page.
-- [ ] Have Team Lead review three types of View options on the upper right menu.
+- [ ] Have Team Lead review the three types of View options in the bottom tabs.

 View | Displays
 -- | --
-Count | Count tables that match the viz graphs
-Data | Sortable report of de-identified individual patient data Viz | Visualization of trends over time.
+Count (in the Viz tab)| Count tables that match the viz graphs Data | Sortable report of de-identified individual patient data Viz | Visualization of trends over time

 #### There are four main data sets in the Facility file:
 [Facilitator – review rankings of the highest priority data categories to emphasize for this team.]